-- In my definitions of "behind the curve," I will use the most generous (lowest) interpretation of the persistent component of current inflation, which is the 3.6% Dallas Fed trimmed mean value. - This will help give us a "minimal" definition of the degree to which the Fed is behind the curve in the calculations in the following slides. - We should keep in mind that this minimal definition excludes some inflation that is actually occurring, and that the Fed's inflation target is ultimately stated in terms of headline inflation.[†]
+- In my definitions of "behind the curve," I will use the most generous (lowest) interpretation of the persistent component of current inflation, which is the 3.6% Dallas Fed trimmed mean value. - This will help give us a "minimal" definition of "behind the curve": The idea is to measure the degree to which the current level of the policy rate is less than some minimally reasonable level. - We should keep in mind that this minimal definition excludes some inflation that is actually occurring, and that the Fed's inflation target is ultimately stated in terms of headline inflation.[†]